linnarsson-lab/loompy/doc/cookbook/index.rst

 Working with a newly created file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Loompy 2 changes the behaviour of `loompy.create`: it no onger returns a value.
+Loompy 2 changes the behaviour of ``loompy.create``: it no longer returns a value.
 Thus in order to work with a newly created file you have to do this:

 .. code:: python